 Round Valley Reservoir (2,350 acres)

 Next on our list of the biggest lakes in New Jersey, we have the state’s largest reservoir- Round Valley.
-This mammoth body of water spans a staggering 2,350 acres and plunges to depths of around 180 feet.
-In addition to this, the reservoir is also one of the best hiking destinations in Jersey (there are a lot of hiking trails surrounding the reservoir) but also one of the best fishing spots and a ton of other popular water sports.
-Oh, and let’s not forget that Round Valley is the only state park in New Jersey that offers wilderness camping.
+This reservoir covers an area of staggering 2,350 acres and depths of up to 180 feet.
+In addition to this, the reservoir is also one of the best hiking destinations in Jersey with a lot of hiking trails surrounding the reservoir but it’s also one of the best spots for fishing and water sports in the area.
+Oh, and let’s not forget that officially, Round Valley is the only state park in New Jersey that offers/allows wilderness camping.
 What more can you really ask?

 Lake Hopatcong (2,500 acres)